turbolinks/turbolinks-classic/README.md

 Turbolinks will evaluate any script tags in pages it visit, if those tags do not have a type or if the type is text/javascript.
 All other script tags will be ignored.

+As a rule of thumb when switching to Turbolinks, move all of your javascript tags inside the `head` and then work backwards, only moving javascript code back to the body if absolutely necessary.

 Triggering a Turbolinks visit manually
 ---------------------------------------